-The Sunbeam, a dedicated movie house, opened at 109 West Superior in 1920, but in 1922 it moved to 103 West Superior Street and the New Astor Theatre took over its previous location.
+The Sunbeam, a dedicated movie house and “high class amusement enterprise, catering especially to women and children,” opened at 109 West Superior in 1908, but in 1922 it moved to 103 West Superior Street and the New Astor Theatre took over its previous location.
 The Sunbeam was gone by 1930, and the New Astor ten years later, replaced with Snyder’s Drug.
 The Rex Theatre at 18–20 Second Avenue West was built in 1913.
 Over 1,000 patrons could be seated in its auditorium and balcony.
 In 1925 its name was changed to the New Garrick, and in 1940 it was modernized by the Minnesota Amusement Company.
 The building was razed in 1956, replaced with a parking ramp; the building next door is still called the Garrick Center.
 The Zelda Theatre was housed at 311 West Superior from 1920 until 1929, when it was replaced by the Zelda Inn and later Boyce Drug Store.
 The building became Peterson-Anderson Florists in 1985.
 Other lost downtown Duluth theaters include the Happy Hour at 129 West Superior, the Diamond (originally at 124 East Superior and later at Superior Street and Fourth Avenue West), the Kozy at 419 East Fourth Street (not to be confused with the Kozy Bar and Apartments in the former Pastoret Terrace at 129–131 East First Street), the Granada at 109 East Superior Street, as well as the Colonial, the United States, and the Astor.

 Downtown Duluth wasn’t the only place to take in a play or movie.
 West Duluth had at least three theaters.
 The Alhambra showed films at 321 Central Avenue from 1913 to 1926; it opened for a year as the State Theater, then closed again in 1928.
 The Doric at 5715 Grand Avenue opened in 1925 with seating for 800.
 In 1955 the theater closed and the building was remodeled as an office complex.
 The West, built in 1937 at 317 North Central Avenue, was primarily as second-run movie house.
 After a 1966 remodeling it was renamed The Duluth and showed popular movies that stayed in theaters for months, such as The Sound of Music and Doctor Zhivago; later it showed a variety of films, including some considered pornographic.
 In newspaper ads it was sometimes referred to as the “Duluth Spirit Valley Theatre;” it is a quilt shop today.
 In the West End, the Majestic Theatre at 2021 West Superior Street operated from 1907 to 1912.
 The West End Star Theatre opened at 2110 West Superior Street in 1908, moved across the street to 2110 West Superior, and operated until the early 1950s; the building then became a furniture store.
 In the east, the Lakeside Theatre (sometimes referred to as the Lakeside Art Theater) stood at 4619 East Superior Street from 1934 until 1970 when it was converted into a medical clinic; it became Lakeside Medical Center by 1978 and Duluth Clinic in 1982.
 In 2008 it was razed to make room for a new medical clinic.